jaredwray/ecto/README.md

 ```

-The `render` function also can handle partial files for standard engines (markdown excluded) by simply adding the `rootTemplatePath`:
+The `render` and `renderSync` function also can handle partial files for standard engines (markdown excluded) by simply adding the `rootTemplatePath`:

 ```javascript
 const ecto = new Ecto();